Topics you will study

 In most universities Psychology is studied as a natural science alongside Chemistry, Biology, Physics and Maths and is often paired with a science or social science such as sociology or criminology.
 A wide range of career options are open to Psychology graduates including marketing, the health sector, as well as sports or criminology.
-With further training, Psychologists can progress into careers such as teaching, clinical psychologists, forensic psychologists, educational psychologists and occupational psychologists.
+With further training, Psychologists can progress into careers such as counselling, teaching, clinical psychologists, forensic psychologists, educational psychologists and occupational psychologists.

 Assessment: Awarding Body: